Darren-Haynes/Python-Test-CF/README.md

 To create a school
 `myschool = School()`
 You now have a school with students and teachers.
+The school randomly creates a "High", "Middle" or "Elementary" school.
+The total number of students at the school are chosen from a random number between 100-600.

 ### Use the following commands to get information about the school: